BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Reconnect
 -------
-Use the following command to reconnect to the Instance in the public Subnet.
+Use the following commands to reconnect to the Instance in the public Subnet and to copy our pem to the Instance

 .. code-block::